Scripts editor

 Script view

-In the main script view the selected version of the script is visible.
-The sidebar contains buttons that allow you to open the script parameters panel, unit tests and logs.
+In the main script view the selected version of the script is displayed.
+The side panel contains buttons that allow you to slide out the script parameters panel, unit tests and logs.

-The script run button is located on the Parameters.
+The button to run the script is located on the Parameters.

 Work on the script is possible thanks to the Monaco editor (the editor supports the JavaScript language).

-Initially it operates in read-only.
-To start working you need to click the Edit script button located at the end of the navigation bar.
+Initially it runs in read-only.
+To start working, click the Edit script button located at the end of the navigation bar.

-The instruction "how to write service scripts" is located in Scripts (scriptService) and ScriptCode best practices.
+The instruction "how to write a service script" is located in Scripts (scriptService) and ScriptCode best practices.

-The Eximee platform requires that variables in ScriptCode be declared in block scope.
+The Eximee platform requires that variables in ScriptCode be declared within block scope.

-Failure to declare a variable will cause a script error.
+Lack of variable declaration will cause a script error.

 Parameters